leondavidtb/leondavidtb/README.md

 I have experience in both web and mobile development with ReactJS and React Native.

 ### 🚧 Experience
-Currently working on developing e-commerce platforms using Open Storefront Framework and Oracle CX Commerce, creating adaptive components following UI design, using HTML5, ReactJS (Hooks), Redux and Redux-saga, CSS / SCSS and git.
+Currently working on developing e-commerce platforms using Open Storefront Framework and Oracle CX Commerce, creating adaptive components following UI design, using HTML5, React, Redux and Redux-saga, CSS / SCSS and git.
 I also worked with Context API, Styled Components, cript and API consumption. <br>
-I also have experience with React Native with Expo CLI and native integrations like camera, map and file systems.
+I also have experience with React Native with Expo CLI and native integrations like camera, Google Maps and file systems operations.

 ### 📫 Contact
 You can reach me on: